errata-ai/vale.sh/content/en/docs/topics/packages/index.md

 BasedOnStyles = Vale
 ```

-The `Packages` key accepts three types of values:
+The `Packages` key accepts four types of values:
   1. a name of a package hosted
 in the official [Package Hub](/hub/)
   2. a URL to an externally-hosted